Paulette-Zaldivar-Flores/Berry-Fiore/README.md

-# Berry-Fiore-Webpage
+# Berry Fiore Webpage
-Web-Page for Berry Fiore- This is my latest project for a sweets company in San Diego, CA. In progress...
+This is a multi page website for a sweets company based in San Diego, California.